Vauxhall Mokka Review & Prices

 Find out more about the Vauxhall Mokka

-It certainly makes a great alternative to the likes of the Volkswagen T-Cross if you’re after something with a bit of visual flair – especially if you go for one of the Mokka’s eye-popping two-tone colour schemes…
+The Mokka certainly makes a great alternative to the likes of the Volkswagen T-Cross if you’re after something with a bit of visual flair – especially if you go for one of its eye-catching two-tone colour schemes.

 Even without one of these optional paint jobs, the Mokka looks more dramatic than your average family car.
 It’s no off-roader, but its chunky black wheel arch trims and raised ride height means it’ll turn more heads than something like a Vauxhall Corsa hatchback.

 Thankfully, Vauxhall hasn’t run out of ideas for the Mokka’s interior.
-Sure it doesn’t have quite the same visual appeal as the tres-chic Peugeot 2008’s cabin, but the Mokka’s glossy black trims and raised touchscreen look posher than what you get in most small crossovers.
+Sure, it doesn’t have quite the same visual appeal as the tres-chic Peugeot 2008’s cabin, but the glossy black trims and raised touchscreen look posher than what you get in most baby SUVs.

 The Vauxhall Mokka makes a good choice if you’re after a stylish small family car that won’t be mistaken for your average boxy crossover in the school car park